Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 I love the stories that are interspersed between the recipes, especially the one that introduces A Berry Pie for Julia, about Kate’s afternoon with Julia Child.
 By the time I closed the book – yes, I read cookbooks all the way through like novels – I felt I knew Kate as a friend.
 A friend who was going to show me how to improve my own pies and keep everything chilled, especially myself.

-- 8 tablespoon (112g) cold butter, salted or unsalted butter, cut into tablespoon-size pieces
+- 8 tablespoon butter, salted or unsalted butter

 - Put all the dough ingredients but the ice water in a large bowl.

 - With clean hands, quickly smoosh the mixture together, or use a pastry blender with and up and down motion, until the ingredients look like cracker crumbs with lumps the size of peas and almonds.

 - Sprinkle ice water over the mixture and stir lightly with a fork.

 - Squeeze a handful of dough to see if it holds together.
 Mix in more water as needed.

 - Divide the dough in half and make two chubby discs about 5 inches (12cm) across.

 - Wrap the discs separately in plastic wrap and chill for an hour.